chromium/chromium/docs/android_studio.md

 * Java debugging (see [here](/docs/android_debugging_instructions.md#Android-Studio)).
 * Import resolution and refactoring across java files.
-* Correct lint and AndroidManifest when only one target is specified.
-* Emulators (more docs coming soon).
 * Separate Android SDK for Android Studio.

 ### What doesn't work

-* Gradle being aware of assets.
+* Building with Gradle.
-* Having the "Make Project" button work correctly.
+* The "Make Project" button doesn't work.
     * Stick to using `autoninja` to build targets and just use Android Studio for editing java source files.
 * No active work is underway or planned to expand Android Studio support.